Robert Bennet Forbes

-Captain Robert Bennet Forbes (September 18, 1804 – November 23, 1889), was an American sea captain, China merchant and ship owner.
+Robert Bennet Forbes (September 18, 1804 – November 23, 1889), was an American sea captain, China merchant and ship owner.
 He was active in ship construction, maritime safety, the opium trade, and charitable activities, including food aid to Ireland, which became known as America's first major disaster relief effort.

 Early life

 He was born in 1804 in Jamaica Plain, Boston, Massachusetts, to Ralph Bennet Forbes and Margaret Perkins, sister of the trader in slaves and China opium, Thomas Perkins.
-His brothers were Thomas Tunno and John Murray.
+His brothers were Thomas Tunno Forbes and John Murray Forbes.

 On October 19, 1817, at age 13, he joined the crew on his uncle Thomas' Canton Packet and made his first voyage to China, the first of the three brothers to do so.
 He arrived in Canton, China in March 1818 via the eastern route.
 He returned to Boston three months later.

 In 1819, he made a second voyage aboard Canton Packet.
 On this voyage, he was promoted to third mate.
 He became second mate in 1821.